Israeli government says Trump to host Netanyahu at White House

 Still to be determined are questions of leadership, future Palestinian self-determination and the role of any international stabilisation force.

-The meeting also comes as Trump has heaped pressure on Netanyahu to forge a new security agreement with the fledgling government of Ahmed al-Sharaa in Syria.
+The meeting also comes as Trump has heaped pressure on Netanyahu to forge a new security agreement with the fledgling government of President Ahmed al-Sharaa in Syria.

 In a post on social media last week, Trump called on Israel to seek “strong and true dialogue” with Syria.

-That followed repeated incursions and airstrikes by Israel that have largely derailed talks.
+That followed repeated incursions and air strikes by Israel that have largely derailed talks.

 The US has remained Israel’s top ally throughout the war, providing diplomatic support and billions of dollars in military aid.